 If registration is required for your event, include the following field or similar language in your form:

-We encourage all sections to automatically provide CART captioning for their special events.
+We encourage all sections to automatically provide CART captioning for their various events.
 AAA works with The Kyle Duarte Company, which has been vetted for high quality captioning of anthropological academic content.
-If your section is interested in coordinating services, please contact the Accessibility & Meetings Coordinator at email@example.com.
+If your section is interested in coordinating services, please contact the Accessibility & Meetings Manager.
 Note that if your special event receives a CART request, that must be honored.

-Note: While person-provided real-time captioning is the preferred accessibility standard, if your section needs to consider financial constraints, we recommend using Google Meet for your special event, as opposed to Zoom or other similar software, which provides accurate, self-correcting AI captioning for most everyday language.
-However, please note that the AI captioning may struggle with academic jargon and discipline-specific terminology.
+Note: While person-provided real-time captioning is the preferred accessibility standard, if your section needs to consider financial constraints, Zoom and Google Meet both provide AI captions that work well for most everyday conversation.
+Please note that the AI captioning may struggle with academic jargon and discipline-specific terminology.

 During the event, provide instructions to attendees for how to activate captions.
 This may differ from platform to platform.